 Buy ETFs at no cost

-For the following tables, YTD = year to date.
-1-year is annual, 3-year is the average annual return.
+For the following tables, 1-year, 3-year and 5-year is the average annual return.
 Please let me know if you spot an error.
 Use the contact form. 🙂

 The returns for Canada’s Asset Allocation ETFs